maximeschoeni/sublanguage/readme.txt

 == Changelog ==

+= 1.5.3 =

+- Removed translation filter on 'posts_clause' when posts were queried by name or postname.
+Issue with 'page_for_posts'.
+- Hard translate post_content, post_title, post_excerpt to resolve issue with "more" tag

 = 1.5.2 =

 - Correct link url when inserting internal link from editor links popup in admin